gmateesc/ContainerizedWebApp/README.md

      alt="blob" width="650">

-I have debugged this Go executable with GDB that has support for goroutines.
+To get additiopnal insight, I have debugged this Go executable with GDB that has support for goroutines.
 Here is a screenshot of debugging the program with GDB and setting breakpoints in the functions main.lightFuse and runtime.convT2E:

 <img src="https://github.com/gmateesc/ContainerizedWebApp/blob/master/images/panic_convT2E_4.png"